gabriellegall/chess_com_bi/README.md

 ### Documentation
 All models are documented in DBT via yaml files.
 Since several models share the same fields, I use a markdown file `doc.md` to centralize new definitions and I call those definitions inside each yaml.
-To ensure that there is a perfect match between the `doc.md` and the various yaml files, I create a script `test_doc.py` which can be executed to make a full gap analysis and raise warnings if any.
+To ensure that there is a perfect match between the `doc.md` and the various yaml files, I created a script `test_doc.py` which can be executed to make a full gap analysis and raise warnings if any.
 DBT documentation is hosted using GitHub Pages and updated on each merge with the main branch.

 ## Orchestration